 8. be quiet!
 Dark Base 700 Review

-The be quiet!
-Dark Base 700 is the latest in a long line of cases from this German manufacturer, but it isn’t part of their usual range.
-There’s no sign of any straight-back aluminium boxes here; instead, we get something entirely different.
+The Be quiet Dark Base 700 is the latest in a long line of cases from this German manufacturer, but it isn’t part of their usual range.
+There’s no sign of any straight-back aluminum boxes here; instead, we get something entirely different.

-The exterior has an unusual design which doesn’t make use of any traditional right-angles, and does a great job of looking different.
+The exterior has an unusual design that doesn’t make use of any traditional right-angles and does a great job of looking different.
 The top is dominated by two large, full-length vents which are interchangeable with optional solid covers for those who prefer a more subdued look.

 The front panel offers dual USB-C connectors on the right edge, along with an unusual 3.5mm port – it accepts both headphone and microphone connections, and somehow splits them out on the other end to separate USB-C ports.
 This is probably one of the strangest features we’ve seen lately, but it’s undoubtedly useful if you want to hook up existing devices without an adaptor cable.

 Two USB 3.0 Type-A connectors are available on the front too, along with a small power button.
 The remainder of the front panel is taken up by ventilation, with fine grooves running along the top and down each side to encourage airflow through this area.

 The left side features a full-length vent that continues across the rear, giving plenty of air space around the back for your graphics card fans – you’ll need them too, as this case doesn’t ship with any fans at all.
 That’s not unusual for a premium product, but it does add to the price.